FripSide: History

 In a 2008 interview, Satoshi said that he was a fan of TM Network and its member Tetsuya Komuro in his elementary and junior high school days and began to produce his music at the age of 14.

 When the group started, they were releasing their songs on the Japanese amateur and indie community, Muzie. fripSide's albums were always high in sales at Muzie's online CD shop.
 As of July 2006, more than 6,000 copies of the three original albums have been sold.

-They officially became a part of Visual Art's in 2006.
-They released their works under elseena-music entertainment and many of their songs were created for Visual Art's games, as well as other erotic game companies.
+They officially became a part of Visual Arts in 2006.
+They released their works under elseena-music entertainment and many of their songs were created for Visual Arts' games, as well as other erotic game companies.
 In addition, fripSide had a side group, called "fripSide NAO Project" which started on March 30, 2007. fripSide NAO Project released songs different from the usual style of fripSide, and did not follow fripSide's motto of "creating songs that everyone can relate to".
 One album and one single were released under fripSide NAO project.

 On March 15, 2009, Nao stated on the fripSide Official Website that she had graduated from fripSide.
 Sat and Nao want to pursue different musical careers, as Nao intends to pursue a solo singing career.
 Meanwhile, Sat will continue in fripSide with a new project called, fripside: THE NEXT PROJECT.

 Voice actress Yoshino Nanjō replaced Nao as the new lead singer of fripSide.
 They re-debuted under the record label Geneon Universal Entertainment with single "Only My Railgun", the opening theme to the anime series A Certain Scientific Railgun, on November 4, 2009.
 The single debuted at the number-three position on the Japanese Oricon weekly single charts with the first week sales of about 26,000 copies, which was higher than the position of single "Flower of Bravery" (No. 26) in 2008.
 On May 8, 2013, fripSide release their 6th single, "Sister's Noise" which was used as the first opening theme for A Certain Scientific Railgun S and was their first-ever to reach #1 spot single in the weekly charts, #9 on the monthly charts, with 42,632 units sold for May beating Uta-Pri Maji Love 2000% Idol Song Singles.

 On August 21, 2013, fripSide released their 7th single, "Eternal Reality" which was used as the second opening theme for A Certain Scientific Railgun S. The single was made in collaboration with Tetsuya Komuro for its composition and arrangement and was released into 3 editions, the Regular (CD only), Limited (CD+DVD edition) and Anime editions.